BreckEmert/Splendor-AI/README.md

 Next, open VSCode and open the project location (Splendor subfolder, **not** the parent git repository).
 It should prompt you to reopen in a container, which launches the Docker accordingly.
 Hit "Never" on VSCode asking you to open the parent git repository.

 #### Playing versus the AI
+Running the `play_vs_ai.py` while inside the container will host a local pygame instance.
+The model it uses is the current "inference_model.keras" inside of the trained_agents folder.
+The more complete version of the game is hosted [here](https://breckemert.github.io/Splendor-Webapp/) in my website, which uses a reasonably difficult model that is still possible to beat.

 #### Training